fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Jan 19
 We'll review the course aims, assignments, and general plan for the semester.
 We'll also discuss the problematic concept of "natural food" as a way of considering some key issues we'll be discussing throughout the semester.

-You don't need to read this before class, but we'll be discussing: [Feeding the World Today and Tomorrow: The Importance of Food Science and Technology](https://ift.onlinelibrary.wiley.com/doi/full/10.1111/j.1541-4337.2010.00127.x).
+You don't need to read this before class, but we'll be briefly discussing: [Feeding the World Today and Tomorrow: The Importance of Food Science and Technology](https://ift.onlinelibrary.wiley.com/doi/full/10.1111/j.1541-4337.2010.00127.x).
 If the website says you don't have access, you can find a PDF of the article in our Zotero Library.

 ### Jan 21